Kiara Advani: Rise to prominence (2019–2023)

+Big-budget action films and commercial setback (2025–present)

-In 2025, Kiara Advani starred in two action films, Game Changer and War 2, each made on a ₹4 billion budget, making them among the most expensive Indian films ever made.
+In 2025, Advani starred in two action films, Game Changer and War 2, each made on a ₹4 billion budget, making them among the most expensive Indian films ever made.
 In Game Changer, a Telugu action film directed by S. Shankar, Advani starred opposite Ram Charan.
 Firstposts Vinamra Mathur bemoaned that she had been wasted in an "inconsequential romantic track".
+Despite disliking the film, Sangeetha Devi of The Hindu credited Advani for trying to "deliver the best" she can in a role that "occasionally goes beyond being decorative".
 Advani starred as a wing commander opposite Hrithik Roshan in Ayan Mukerji's War 2, set in the YRF Spy Universe.
 In a negative review for The Indian Express, Shubhra Gupta lamented the absence of "an actual fleshed-out role" for Advani in what she described as a "boys-and-their-toys flick".
 Similarly, News18’s Titas Chowdhury noted that the actress had been "relegated to the periphery," though she praised her skill in the action sequences.
 War 2 had the highest opening weekend of Advani's career, yet both it and Game Changer emerged as box-office bombs.

-She will next feature opposite Yash in the action film Toxic: A Fairy Tale for Grown-Ups.
+Advani continued her work in actions films in 2026 when she made her foray into Kannada cinema opposite Yash with filmmaker Geetu Mohandas's gangster drama Toxic.
+For her role as a circus artist, she underwent extensive training with international performers to master Cirque du Soleil-style aerial routines and stunts.
+Advani continued shooting for the film while six months pregnant to avoid delays in filming.
+Similar to her releases the previous year, the film was panned by critics, but WION's Shomini Sen remarked that "If there is something to look forward to at all in Toxic, it is Advani’s performance".
+The film was poorly received and underperformed commercially.